What Is the Texas Real Estate Act (TRELA)?

 The Purpose of TRELA

-The state legislature of Texas passed the Texas Real Estate License Act to protect the public from brokers and sales agents who are dishonest.
-TRELA also:
+The state legislature of Texas passed the Texas Real Estate License Act to protect the public.
+It helps ensure that licensed real estate brokers and sales agents are qualified and honest.
+TRELA sets forth standards of conduct for licensed Texas real estate professionals.
+These cover a wide range of professional activities.

 The Basic Provisions of TRELA

-• What real estate acts require a Texas real estate license
+• Which real estate activities require a Texas real estate license

 • The difference between a salesperson and broker license